amariee19/mari/README.md

 # mari. — AR Virtual Try-On Engine for Uploaded Photos

+# TryOnCosmetics — Real-Time AR Virtual Try-On Engine

-This document details the architecture and feature set of **mari.**, an e-commerce platform offering augmented reality (AR) virtual try-ons on uploaded user images for cosmetics directly in the browser.
+This document details the architecture and feature set of **TryOnCosmetics**, an e-commerce platform offering real-time augmented reality (AR) virtual try-ons for cosmetics directly in the browser.

 ---